bennett-daniel/bennett-daniel.github.io/pages/research.md

 ## Theoretical models of mood

 One primary thread of my postdoctoral work with Yael Niv at Princeton University was to build computational models of human mood.
-In this theoretical work, we focused on how theoretical concepts from reinforcement learning might be used to understand the valence of mood and the influence of mood on learning.
+In this theoretical work, we focused on how working with concepts from reinforcement learning might help us to build a computational theory of human mood.

 Representative publication:
 - Bennett, D., Davidson, G., & Niv, Y. (under review).
 A model of mood as integrated advantage.
 Preprint hosted at _PsyArXiv_. [[pdf]](https://psyarxiv.com/dzsme/)